 In 2009 Umberto founded the low environmental impact printmaking centre Opificio della Rosa (opificiodellarosa.org), comprising two studios that host and support internationally significant artists to undertake experimental projects.From 2016 he is president of the Renate Herold Czaschka Foundation dedicated to printmaking and artist books (fondazioneczaschka.org).

 Since 1991 his practice is complemented with teaching on BA courses in Graphic Design and Printmaking.
-He is currently Associate Lecturer in Graphic Communication Design at Central Saint Martins, University of the Arts London and Visiting Professor at Rome Academy of Fine Arts.
+He is currently Associate Lecturer in Graphic Communication Design at Central Saint Martins, University of the Arts London.

 Umberto Giovannini lives and works in Italy and London.